In these Conditions:

 (1) Whilst we seek to describe lots accurately, it may be impractical for us to carry out exhaustive due diligence on each lot.
 Prospective buyers are given ample opportunities to view and inspect before any sale and they (and any independent experts on their behalf) must satisfy themselves as to the accuracy of any description applied to a lot.
 Prospective buyers also bid on the understanding that, inevitably, representations or statements by us as to authorship, genuineness, origin, date, age, provenance, condition or estimated selling price involve matters of opinion.
 We undertake that any such opinion shall be honestly and reasonably held and accept liability for opinions given negligently or fraudulently.
 Subject to the foregoing neither we the auctioneer nor our employees or agents nor the seller accept liability for the correctness of such opinions and all conditions and warranties, whether relating to description, condition or quality of lots, express, implied or statutory, are hereby excluded.
 This Condition is subject to the next following Condition concerning deliberate forgeries and applies save as provided for in paragraph 6 “information to buyers”.

-(2) Please note that condition reports are not printed in the catalogue or on our website however we are happy to provide them when requested subject to our terms and conditions of sale.
+(2) Please note that condition reports are not printed in catalogues and not always on our website however we are happy to provide them when requested subject to our terms and conditions of sale.
 The absence of any reference to condition in any description does not imply the lot is without fault.

 (3) Private treaty sales made under these Conditions are deemed to be sales by auction for purposes of consumer legislation.